UPCArtifacts/kotlinandroid/README.md

 **All versions**
 ![Unique apps](docs/apks.png)

-Over a total of 2221 Kotlin applications:

-  *  *H_aph* classified 265 app as 'Kotlin', i.e., those with at least one 'Kotlin' apk.
+Now, let us to explain how we arrived to detect 244 Kotlin applications from FAMAZOA.

+First, the heuristic *H_apk* classified 265 applications as *Kotlin*.
+Those applications have, at least, one apk classified as *Kotlin*.
+For 76 of them, all apks are classified as *Kotlin*.

   The table below shows some of these applications.
 To see the complete list click [here](docs/hapk.md).

 |App name| Package Name| Description | Upload Date | Source-code repo|
 |---|---|---|---|---|